ilifu/ilifu_user_docs/docs/data/data_management.md

 1. Prototype your workflow (via a version-controlled repository) over small volumes
 2. Develop your workflow into a fully-automated production workflow
 3. Automatically write selected data products (including logs, software versions and input parameters) for longer-term storage
-4. Automatically remove temporary/intermediate data products (i.e. the remainer)
+4. Automatically remove temporary/intermediate data products (i.e. the remainder)

 ## Typical Workflow

 As outlined in our [directory structure](/data/directory_structure) documentation, the scratch mounts are for the purpose of data processing, and are expected to contain temporary data products that can be quickly removed.
-As also outlined there, the `/{idia,cbio,ilifu}/projects` (referred to collectively as `/n/data` herein) directories are project-specific directories expected to contain final data products for longer-term storage.
+As also outlined there, the `/{idia,cbio,ilifu}/projects` directories are project-specific directories expected to contain final data products for longer-term storage.
 A good workflow utilising this directory structure is shown below.

 <div style="text-align:center"><img src="/_media/DM-workflow.png" alt="Data management workflow" width=800 /></div>

-Within this workflow, scripts and configuration files stored in `/users` are used to run a processing workflow or pipeline, reading (e.g. raw) data from a read-only mount such as `/n/raw` or `/n/data`, and writing temporary/intermediate data products to a scratch mount such as `/scratch3`.
+Within this workflow, scripts and configuration files stored in `/users` are used to run a processing workflow or pipeline, reading (e.g. raw) data from a read-only directory such as `/n/raw`, `/n/projects` or `/n/data`, and writing temporary/intermediate data products to a scratch mount such as `/scratch3`.
 At the end of this process, specific data products (e.g. final results - see suggested products below) are selected and written into a project directory.
 After this, all remaining data is removed from the workspace on the scratch mount.
 There are two approaches for doing this:

 1. Identify products to selectively write for longer-term storage, and remove the rest
 2. Remove what isn't needed, and write the remainder to longer-term storage